Bali airport closes as Mount Agung volcano spews ash, smoke

-(CNN) — The popular Indonesian tourist island of Bali has closed its international airport after Mount Agung volcano began spewing volcanic ash and vapor higher than two kilometers (6,500 feet) into the air.
+(CNN) — The popular Indonesian tourist island of Bali closed its international airport Friday after Mount Agung volcano began spewing volcanic ash and vapor higher than two kilometers (6,500 feet) into the air.

-Denpasar's Ngurah Rai International Airport announced that it would be closed till 7 p.m. on Friday, at which time officials would review the situation.
+Denpasar's Ngurah Rai International Airport announced that it would be closed till 7 p.m., at which time officials would review the situation.

 The volcanic activity began on Thursday, prompting several airlines to delay or cancel their flights to Bali prior to the Friday airport closure.